fredmayer/mail-parser-rest/README.md

 ## Build

-Before, you need a build programm or use a docker (See the corresponding section).
+Before, you need a build programm or use a docker (be release later).

     make build